North District Council: History

 The pro-democrats had established their presence in the late 1980s with Tik Chi-yuen and Wong Sing-chi of Meeting Point elected in the 1988 and 1991 elections.
 Both of them became the Legislative Councillors for the Democratic Party.
 The pro-democrats achieved the majority of the elected seats in the 2003 tide of democracy following the 2003 July 1 March, but suffered setbacks in the 2007 and 2011 elections.
 In the 2011 election, the pro-democrats won only one seat, occupied by the Democratic Party's Law Sai-yan in Luen Wo Hui.
-The pro-democrats regained a several seats in 2015, with Democratic Party chief executive Lam Cheuk-ting won in Shek Wu Hui and was elected to the Legislative Council in the next year.
+The pro-democrats regained several seats in 2015, with Democratic Party chief executive Lam Cheuk-ting won in Shek Wu Hui and was elected to the Legislative Council in the next year.

 In the 2019 election, the pro-democrats took control of the council by taking 15 seats in a historic landslide victory amid the massive pro-democracy protests.
 The pro-Beijing parties almost lost all their seats, retaining only three seats with DAB's Lau Kwok-fan, the legislator for the District Council (First) functional constituency also being unseated.
 As a result, the newly elected Law Ting-tak became the first localist to be elected as council chairman for the first time.

 In the 2023 District Council election, 4 of the 24 seats in the North District Council will be elected by elected members, 8 seats will be elected by the district committees, 8 appointed members, and 4 ex-officio members will make up the current North District District Council.
 In the Parliament, among the 24 seats, there are 10 independent members, 11 seats from the Democratic Alliance for the Betterment of Hong Kong, 1 seat from the Federation of Trade Unions, 1 seat from the Economic and Democratic Alliance, and 1 seat from the Public Housing Federation.
 Among the 24 seats, 24 are from the pro-establishment camp.